 - Mix all the ingredients in a large bowl and let it sit for 15-20 minutes in the refrigerator to allow the flavours to blend.
 Serve chilled with a generous serving of tortilla chips.

-If you like this recipe, then you will surely like my Corn Chaat.
+If you like this recipe, then you will surely like my Grilled Corn Chaat recipe as well.

 Tried this recipe?
 Leave a Comment and let me know, also Rate it by clicking the number of stars on the recipe card.
 Want to share your version with me?
 Tag me on Instagram @hookedonheat